Viglino/ol-ext/README.md

 npm install ol-ext
 ````

+Visit [here](https://github.com/darkscript/ol-ol-ext-webpack-example) for a good example of working with ol-ext npm version and bundler(webpack)

 #### Building the project:
 Use the gulp command to build the project into the `/dist` directory:
 ````